Sathvik-kota/Reinforcement-learning-for-continuous-authentication/README.md

 ### Model

 DDQN:- An advanced RL algorithm that addresses overestimation issues in traditional Q-learning.
 DDQN uses two networks:
-*Evaluation Network
+-Evaluation Network
-*Target Network
+-Target Network
 **Training Process:** Episodes are fed to the model to train it on legitimate and corrupted behavior patterns.
 Testing the test set of legitimate user combined with Corrupted Data of other users taken randomly suring run time